mongodb/docs/mms/source/install.rst

 ~~~~~~~~~~~~~~~~~~~

 If you already have `jira account <http://jira.mongodb.org/>`_ you may
 sign in with your JIRA credentials.
+When you sign into MMS for the
+first time, you will be prompted to create a new "group" for your
+deployment.

-Otherwise, register for an MMS account
+If you do not already have a JIRA account, register for an MMS account
 using the `MMS registration page <https://mms.10gen.com/user/register>`_.
 After completing the registration process, you will arrive at the "MMS
 Hosts," page.

-Because there are no MMS agents attached to your account, you will
+Because there are no MMS agents attached to your account, you will at
-at first see instructions for download the MMS agent.
-Click the "download agent"
+first see instructions for download the MMS agent.
+Click the "download
-link to get an agent specifically configured for your
+agent" link to get an agent specifically configured for your account.
-account.

 Installing the MMS Agent
 ~~~~~~~~~~~~~~~~~~~~~~~~